 - Hear from senior staff about our present acheivements and plans for the future

-- Talk to representatives from Professional Services during a lunchtime market place
+- Talk to representatives from staff networks, unions and support departments during a networking session

 - Meet other new starters.